Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 * `12h`: 12 hours
 * `7d`: 7 days
 * `3M`: 3 months
-> `timeframe` is not required by highly encouraged to define when possible for performance and memory efficiency.
+> `timeframe` is not required but highly encouraged to define when possible for performance and memory efficiency.

 ### Four patterns for aggregation conditions: